jaydeepw/backend-snetworks/README.md

 # There are some assumptions made when working on the provided data set here
 - 'display_name' is a mandatory non-null non-empty property
+- For filter values that are sent 'false' for e.g. favourites, it has no effect on filtering.
+It will return both favourites and non-favourites